MOA 183 - Medical Billing and Coding » Fall 2020 » Final Exam

 The Health Insurance Portability and Accountability Act (HIPAA) supports the:

-A. use of local codes.
+B. increased use of nonstandard CPT codes.

-B. elimination of local, temporary codes.
+C. elimination of local, temporary codes.

 Question #7